Cloud-Sharks/dw-dev-ops/kubernetes/eks/README.md

 ## Deployment

 - Change directory to root directory of this readme
-- Copy the text from `secret.values.yml.example` into a new file called `secret.values.yml`
+- Copy the text from `.env.example` into a new file called `.env`
 - Fill out the values
 - Apply the configuration to the cluster with `eksctl apply -R -f eks-config`
-- Run `Make install` to install the microservices
+- Run `make install` to install all the microservices